praritagarwal/project-RL-D4PG-continuous-control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

+Additionally, the project requires python 3.6, pytorch v1.5.0 and Unity ML-Agent v0.4.0 along with Unity.
+The full set of dependencies needed to build a virtual environment for this project can be found in [this file](https://github.com/praritagarwal/project-RL-navigation/blob/master/requirements.txt).

 ### Instructions

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

+We will implement a small variation of the DDPG algorithm.
+The agent is an instance of the Agent class provided in the [DDPG_Agent](DDPG_Agent.py) module while the actor and critic networks used by it are provided in the [Models](Model.py) module.

 ### (Optional) Challenge: Crawler Environment